 Put yourself in your customers’ shoes

 Understanding what your customer is feeling is key to forging the kind of bond that invites them to come back to your shop and gives them a truly personalized experience.
 Is your customer stressed because they need an outfit for a special occasion or a job interview?
 Are they exhausted from a long day?
 Excellent people skills are essential when running a retail business.
 The more you relate to your customers and their emotional needs, the better experience they’ll have.

 Nobody likes waiting in line and they shouldn’t!
 There are many ways to make your checkout process as painless as possible.

 From scheduling customers for appointment shopping to making sure customers respect social distancing and having enough staff ready, the way you handle check out says a lot about your store to your customers.
 Keep your checkout line clearly marked, and add appropriate distancing so customers know where to stand without disrupting others.
 If you have a cloud-based POS, equip staff members with iPads so they can help customers check out wherever they are.

 The same goes for your online checkout.
 Skip the lengthy process and make sure to keep your checkout short and sweet.
 Better yet, allow customers to finalize their shopping as a guest without having to make an account.
 Another great tip?
 Make sure your checkout section has information readily available regarding shipping, payment information and other FAQs so your customers can have all their questions answered in one place without having to look around.

 The checkout experience is your last chance to finalize a sale and might also set the tone for any future visits to your store or website.
-Below are some tips on how your staff can make the best impression possible at checkout.

 - Tell every customer your policies